Makktu/StarDrifter-2025/README.md

 ### Mon 27 Jan 2025

-(TODO)
-Add pickups strategically
+Tweaked shield behaviour & graphics
+Tweaked Swarmer speed
+Misc-other tweaks

+### Tue 28 Jan 2025
+(first thing Tuesday)
+Add pickups strategically around the map and finally start thinking about game balance in general and what actual game is here (or not).
-start thinking about game balance prune folders of redundant files (tidy up)
+And prune folders of redundant files (tidy up)
+And: make player shield destroy swarmers as additional benefit.